caameron/CS586-GradProject/README.md

 are then displayed back to the user in table form using html code.
 Lastly for simplicity reasons only the main statitical information is returned for each player (rebounds, assits, steals, blocks, points).

+Sample input and output for the application can be found at:  [Input/Output](https://github.com/caameron/CS586-GradProject/tree/master/App/Sample_InputOutput)